ScoutTrek/event-discovery-service/README.md

 # ScoutTrek API

-Apollo GraphQL schema for Boy and Girls Scout Troops to create custom events.
+## Apollo GraphQL schema for Boy and Girls Scout Troops to create custom events

 * Create common events such as camping, hiking, and backpacking based on ScoutTrek templates
 * Create custom event templates for your Troop and allow authorized users like Patrol Leaders to create those event types